 Ur-Energy Inc. Overview

-Ur-Energy Inc. is focused on the acquisition, exploration, and operation of uranium mineral properties across the United States.
-Established in 2004 and headquartered in Littleton, Colorado, the company aims to advance its flagship Lost Creek project, which encompasses approximately 48,000 acres in Wyoming’s Great Divide Basin.
-Ur-Energy is positioned within the energy sector, specifically targeting the growing demand for uranium as a clean energy source.
-With a market capitalization of approximately $456M, the company operates with a commitment to sustainable mining practices, although it currently does not distribute dividends to shareholders.
+Ur-Energy Inc. is a U.S.-based company focused on the acquisition, exploration, development, and operation of uranium mineral properties.
+Founded in 2004 and headquartered in Littleton, Colorado, Ur-Energy holds interests in 12 projects across the United States, with its flagship Lost Creek project covering approximately 48,000 acres in Wyoming’s Great Divide Basin.
+The company aims to meet the growing demand for uranium, positioning itself as a reliable player in the energy sector.
+With a market cap of approximately $480M, Ur-Energy is actively trading on the New York Stock Exchange Arca.

 Denison Mines Corp.
 Overview